BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Introduction

-The main contributions of this work can be highlighted in the following points: \begin{itemize}[noitemsep, topsep=0pt] \item \textbf{Unified framework.} We extend activation-aware low-rank factorization \citep{wang2025svdllm, wang2025svdllmv2optimizingsingular} to a broad class of layers, including (possibly grouped) convolutional layers. \item \textbf{Budget-aware allocation.} We introduce a zero-overhead rank allocator that meets user-specified FLOPs or parameter count budgets. \item \textbf{Practicality.} BALF runs end-to-end efficiently on commodity hardware (e.g., on an RTX 2070 laptop, it takes less than four minutes to compress most models we tested), and avoids expensive hyperparameter sweeps. \item \textbf{Extensive evaluation.} Across vision models from ResNet-20 (CIFAR-10) to ResNeXt-101 and ViT-B/16 (ImageNet), our method achieves strong accuracy-compression trade-offs in the fine-tuning-free regime. \end{itemize}
+Here, we propose a unified activation-aware factorization framework and introduce an efficient rank allocator that, given FLOP or parameter-count budgets, determines the compression ratio of each layer with near-zero overhead.
+Together, these form BALF, a principled fine-tuning-free compression pipeline for vision models.
+More concretely, our main contributions and findings are: \begin{itemize}[noitemsep, topsep=0pt] \item \textbf{Unified and principled framework.} We introduce $(\ExprOut, \ExprInp, \ExprParam)$-expressible layers, a framework that enables us to generalize whitening-based activation-aware low-rank factorization to a broad class of layers, including both grouped and ungrouped convolutional layers.
+Under this framework, we generalize the whitening-based activation-aware theory of \citep{wang2025svdllm, wang2025svdllmv2optimizingsingular}.
+In particular, our framework explicitly handles rank-deficient activations, avoiding the need to resort to ad hoc fixes such as adding a diagonal shift \citep{wang2025svdllm}, and generalizes the whitening matrix formulation. \item \textbf{Budget-aware allocation.} Guided by a closed-form activation distortion measure, we introduce an efficient rank allocator that approximately meets user-specified FLOP or parameter-count budgets by using a Lagrangian relaxation of the combinatorial rank selection problem. \item \textbf{Practicality.} BALF runs end-to-end efficiently on commodity hardware; for example, on an RTX 2080 Ti GPU, it takes less than four minutes to compress each model we tested.
+It also avoids expensive hyperparameter sweeps by directly targeting compression budgets. \item \textbf{Empirical performance.} Across vision models from ResNet-20 \citep{He_2016_CVPR} on CIFAR-10 \citep{Krizhevsky2009LearningML} to ResNeXt-101 \citep{Xie2016} and ViT-B/16 \citep{dosovitskiy2021an} on ImageNet-1K \citep{imagenet}, BALF generally surpasses SVD-based factorization baselines at matched FLOP or parameter-count objectives and achieves competitive results against other fine-tuning-free compression techniques. \end{itemize}